Rae Sremmurd: 2013–2015: Early success and SremmLife

-Back in Georgia, the group worked a lot, performed in local shows, and got attention in the Atlanta indie hip hop scene.
+Back in Georgia, the group performed in local shows, and saw popularity in the Atlanta hip hop scene.
 P-Nazty introduced them to Mike Will Made It, who decided to sign them on his indie label, Made-It Mafia.
 In the meantime, King Dre decided to leave the group due to familial reasons and moved to Florida to focus on his studies.

 The now-duo decided to change their stage names again.
 The group took as their new name "Rae Sremmurd", derived from Mike Will Made It's production team "EarDrummers" by spelling both words backwards.
 Aaquil chose the name of "Slim Jimmy" (later stylized as "Slim Jxmmi"), and Khalif opted for first "iHipster Lee" then a few months later "Swae Lee."
 When Mike Will Made It finalized the creation of his major label "EarDrummers Entertainment" in partnership with Interscope Records, the two brothers became the first artists to sign.

 Rae Sremmurd was discovered by the hip hop audience in December 2013, due to their appearance on Mike Will Made It's mixtape "#MikeWiLLBeenTriLL" on the track "We".
 The track was released as the duo's first promotional single two months later.
 They also released their second single, "Throw Sum Mo" in the same period.
 These two songs gave them the opportunity to perform at local clubs and to appear on radio.

 In March, they participated in the South by Southwest music festival with Mike Will Made It and performed their first official single, "No Flex Zone", for the first time.
 At the end of the month, the track was releasing to digital retailers and progressively became popular.
 The music video of the song was released on August 11, with a guest appearance by American comedian Mike Epps.
 Finally, the single entered the Billboard Hot 100 on the chart issue dated August 16 and peaked at number 36 on September 20.
 They also released a remix of the track featuring American rappers Pusha T and Nicki Minaj which helped to increase its popularity.
 The group was invited to perform the hit single during 2014 BET Hip Hop Awards ceremony, their first performance at a major event.